Findent: indent and relabel Fortran sources

 do 10 i=1.10 ! this is not a do statement, but an assignment ! to the variable 'do10i' done = 20 ! this is an assignment to the variable 'done' subroutine(x) = 20 ! not a subroutine statement realfunctioncalc(x) ! must be recognized as a function statement do 10 i=1,n do 10 j=1,m ...
 10 continue ! this must be recognized as ending two loops #ifdef one ! the indenter should be capable to see that this is only one do statement, ! and not indent twice do i =1,1 #else do i=1,n #endif

-And it would be nice if the program runs in Linux, Windows and OS X.
+And it would be nice if the program runs in Linux, BSD, Windows and MacOS.

 Using findent in vim, gedit and emacs